2019 IFS Agronomic Conference

 Prof. Miguel Quemada, University of Madrid, Spain

-This paper will be based on a EUNEP paper to be released during summer 2019.
+This paper was based on a EUNEP paper to be released during summer 2019.

 Nitrogen (N) budgets at the farm gate level account for all N inputs and outputs in a particular farm.
 Indicators derived from the N budgets are crucial for characterising farm performance, due to the important role of N in food production and environmental sustainability.
 However, comparisons among farm N indicators from different farms, farm types and regions require conducting systematic monitoring of N budgets following a standardised and solid approach.